Players start off in doubles alley (Forehand Corner) and moves along baseline hitting 2 backhands.

 The winner is the first team to 11 points, after this the teams swap over.

-Coach feeds short balls to the player.
-Player alternates offensive shot and drop shot.
+Coach feeds balls to the deuce side.
+Player alternates hitting deep forehand cross-court and forehand angle cross-court.

 Culture impacts how players work together, behave, feel and communicate.
 How can you as a coach help sculpt your team culture?